priscillaoclark/bv-bank-bias-testing/docs/statistical_methods.md

 This document provides detailed information about the statistical methods used in the Aurora chatbot bias testing system.
 Each method has been carefully selected to provide quantitative insights into potential biases in chatbot responses across different demographic groups and contexts.

+The statistical analysis complements the qualitative bias analysis by providing objective, numerical measurements of differences between baseline responses and persona-specific responses.
+This helps identify patterns that might not be immediately apparent through qualitative analysis alone.

 ## Table of Contents

 1. [Sentiment Analysis](#1-sentiment-analysis)